junxit/us-congress-bills-111/metadata.md

 - 2010-06-09 — Introduced in Senate
 - 2010-06-09 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S4752)
+- 2010-06-14 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S4892-4893)
+- 2010-06-14 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S4892-4893)
+- 2010-06-14 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S4892-4893)
+- 2010-06-14 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S4892-4893)